Loading…

 Thursday July 10, 2025 3:10pm - 4:10pm MDT

-Utah community members expressed that in order to empower our students to develop the essential skills and dispositions present in our Portrait of a Graduate, integrated systems are crucial, because life isn't siloed EXCEPT during traditional schooling.
-Our community believes that integration provides opportunities for authentic learning and it empowers learners of every background, historic achievement level and socioeconomic status to build the knowledge, skills and dispositions that will set them up for a life well-lived.
+Utah's Portrait of a Graduate suggests integrated systems are crucial, because life isn't siloed EXCEPT during traditional schooling.
+Integration provides opportunities for building durable life skills and it empowers learners of every background, historic achievement level and socioeconomic status to build the knowledge, skills and dispositions that will set them up for a life well-lived.
+During this session, we'll explore some recently developed integration resources, as well as develop some ideas about how you can incorporate these resources into your community, whether you are just starting on your integration journey or are a seasoned veteran!

 The session will begin by inviting participants to explore some of the resources our community has created around integrated subjects and classrooms.
 Then, using participants' observations and wonders as fuel, we'll share the story of Utah's movement towards integration, asking participants to put themselves in the decision makers seat during some of the challenging inflection points we have faced.
 Participants will finish the session by reflecting on how the insights they gained can help their communities move towards integrated experiences as the educational normal.
 We can't wait to learn with and from you in this highly interactive session!